teasailor/citrix-piglatin/README.md

 ## Tricky points
 1. To extend language support WordTranslator.VOWELS should be extended
 2. To extend language support Locale should be configurable
+3. Functional interface can be used instead of "implements Function"